cMagennis/Python-Basics/README.md

 Working_with_numbers: Starting off with basic arithmatic operators, then some basic functions we can use with numbers.
 Ending with importing the Math module in order to use a few expanded functions that aren't available normally.

+User_input: Very basic way of gathering user input.
+Not yet attached to a site or text box etc. Also we assign the info to variables and then use those variables to print the info for the user.